neodsp/audio-blocks/README.md

 }
 ```

-There also exist `limited` functions that can be handy when the underlying data store more channels and/or frames than you want to make visible in the block.
+There also exist `limited` functions that can be handy when the underlying data stores more channels and/or frames than you want to make visible in the block.

 ```rust
 let block = InterleavedViewMut::from_slice_limited(&mut data, /* visible */ 2, 3, /* allocated */ 4, 6);